-Halloween is my FAVORITE time of year!
-Admittedly, I’ve slowed down on composing a bit since going back to teach in person, but I’ve been trying to keep a little busy on some of my free days with arranging and composing sheet music for Halloween.
-I wanted to take a quick moment to share some … Continue reading “Fun Halloween Piano Sheet Music”
+Are you looking for Halloween piano sheet music?
+You’re in luck – I’m a composer/arranger, and Halloween is my FAVORITE time of year!
+Admittedly, I’ve slowed down on composing a bit since going back to teach in person, but I’ve been trying to keep a little busy on some of my free days with arranging … Continue reading “Fun Halloween Piano Sheet Music”

 What a crazy year it has been!
 Even though it has been challenging teaching piano online during the pandemic, my students have still had opportunities to perform, including a wonderful and uplifting online virtual recital last June.
 Watch the video here!